 When you get to the facility, it is a good idea to wash your hands.
 This may protect inmates, staff, and you from getting sick and reduce the spread of germs.

 You may be searched.
 Don’t feel bad about it.
 The search process is mainly for security reasons and to protect the interests of the inmates and the facility as well.
 Your car may be searched at any gates.
 You may undergo a second search process when you enter the facility.

-Usually, visitors are searched using metal detectors, manual processes, and even by dogs.
+Usually, visitors are searched using metal detectors, manual processes, and even dogs.
 Visitors must consent to be searched unless they want to lose their visiting privileges.

-If you show up with prohibited items, weapons or drugs, you will be banned from visiting and possibly face criminal charges relating to the smuggling of illegal contraband.
+If you show up with prohibited items, weapons, or drugs, you will be banned from visiting and possibly face criminal charges relating to the smuggling of illegal contraband.
 Hard substances, drugs, and outside food are highly-prohibited in most facilities.

 Can I Bring a Minor to Visit?

-If you’re a parent with kids below the ages of 18, this is a very valid question.
+If you’re a parent with kids below the age of 18, this is a very valid question.
 If you want to visit an inmate with your children, you may need to sign a special form known as the minor’s authorization form.
 This form will let you visit with your child.
 However, in some facilities, your child may need to come with a means of identification if they are above the age of 14.